Content Produced in Partnership with Visit Colorado Springs

 Tour the U.S. Olympic & Paralympic Training Center and Museum

-If you enjoy cheering for Team USA, the Colorado Springs Olympic Center is where to fangirl over all your favorite athletes.
+If you enjoy cheering for Team USA, the U.S. Olympic & Paralympic Training Center and Museum is where to fangirl over all your favorite athletes.
 The facility is home to summer training programs and dorms for Olympic and Paralympic sports like gymnastics, swimming, and cycling.
-Private tours are led by guides and the athletes themselves and include lunch at the athlete cafeteria and a visit to the U.S. Olympic Hall of Fame.
-To enhance the experience even further, a brand new U.S. Olympic Museum is set to open in 2020.
+Private tours are led by guides and the athletes themselves and include lunch at the athlete cafeteria and a visit to the Hall of Fame.

 Hike Seven Falls